TeamEpoch/sol/README.md

 Simply have your Makefile compile `sol/src/*.c` as well and it should work properly.

 ## Nim
+### NOTE: Broken at the moment due to invalid package structure.
 Installation for Nim is done via the Nimble package manager, like so:
 ```Bash
 nimble refresh